mariobru/book-recommender/README.md

 2- Run `./main.py --help`

-    `optional arguments:`
+    optional arguments:

-    `-h, --help       show this help message and exit`
+    -h, --help       show this help message and exit

-    `-g, --genres     Print a list of genres.`
+    -g, --genres     Print a list of genres.

-    `-r, --recommend  Insert a genre and the application will return you a list of 10 books of that genre ordered by rating.`
+    -r, --recommend  Returns an input box, where you can insert a genre from the previous list.
+The application will return you a list of 10 books of that genre ordered by rating.

 3- You can only choose one option at the same time, so pick first `--genres`.
 It will prompt a list of genres and the number of titles that the dataset has for each genre.